 My last addition is mixing in some Vitamin E Oil with my moisturizer for around my knees and elbows.
 It helps prevent that dry, scaly, ashy looking skin that I always get in those areas.
 I love the Vitamin E from Trader Joe’s because it’s natural and inexpensive!
 If you’re looking for something 100% organic, this smaller option from WalMart works great as well!

 My eyes are always the most bothersome when it comes to my skin.
 Not only are they hypersensitive but if they get irritated there’s no way to hide it.
 Once the skin around my eyes is dry and red it can takes weeks for them to heal.
 So I started searching for an eye cream that would block out any winter damage.

 I use Clinique’s Moisture Surge Intense fortifying hydrator every night during the winter.
 Really any day when the humidity drops under 80%.
 I tend to save it for my eyes, but also dab it on any dry patches I may have and around the outside of my lips.
 My skin is so soft the next morning and just looks healthier.
 I will say it is rather thick so I wouldn’t put it on under my makeup.
 Otherwise it is my favorite skin care product.
 Please don’t ever change the formula.

 And as a cost saving tip: Clinique usually includes a travel size portion in their Free Gift with Purchase!
 Currently available at Nordstrom while supplies last!!

-I hope my dry skin struggles can help you get through whatever winter you’re expecting.
+I hope my winter skin struggles can help you get through whatever winter you’re expecting.
 But while you moisturize, I’ll be grabbing a Thanksgiving tan.